totalspectrum/spin2cpp/doc/spin.md

 No address may be given in an ORG/END pair.
 If no FCACHE is available (e.g. -O0 is given) then the code is run as hubexec, in which case no self-modifying code or local data is permitted.

 The space available for use in ORG/END inline assembly is smaller by default in flexspin (128 longs) than in PNut / Proptool (304 longs).
 You can change the flexspin value with the `--fcache=` flag, e.g. `--fcache=304`, but beware that this may cause the COG memory to overflow if the program uses a lot of local variables or pointers.

+The PNut / PropTool compiler has stricter limits on what registers may be used in inline assembly than flexspin does.
+Only the first 16 longs of the local variable area may be used in the standard compiler, whereas flexspin allows as many as will fit in memory (at least with the default PASM output).

 ### Memory map